drwwoob/McDoner/docs/futurePlan.md

 ## check for '/'

 I did implement encryption and decryption, but can't remember which step i checked it, so i guess i need to walk through all the encryption and decryption functions to figure this out ;)

+> this can be skipped with the bitloading method, maybe I'll left it here now

 ## zoom-in and zoom-out